QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note.md

-My recommendation of reading this book is that don't skip too much questions after the fifth chapter, as the functions getting more complex, you will find those questions are carefully asked to guide our thinking to improve into a better and better program.
+My recommendation of reading this book is that don't skip too much questions after the fifth chapter, as the functions getting more complex, you will find those questions from the dialogue are carefully asked, in order to guide us to gradually write a better program.
 Meanwhile try to write functions with pens and papers before checking the answer, and often review them with quick scan of this article.
 I really enjoy this book, and hope you have much fun as I do :).

+From some point, you probably need to read "Fibonacci times" in every chapter to fully understand but keep going, you won't regret it.

 ## Chapter 1 Toy {#chapter-1-toy}